Stacey Morris

 Stacey Morris is an American barber and hairdresser.
 She was nominated for an Academy Award in the category Best Makeup and Hairstyling for the film Coming 2 America.
-Morris was also nominated for six Primetime Emmy Awards, one Critics Choice Award, seven MUAHS Awards with two wins, in the category Outstanding Hairstyling.
-Stacey has worked as a stylist on 87 notable productions, starting on classic TV shows like Martin and The Fresh Prince of Bel-Air.
-The styles executed in Dolemite Is My Name currently appear on exhibit at the Academy Museum of Motion Pictures in Los Angeles, California.
+Morris has also been nominated for six Primetime Emmy Awards in the category Outstanding Hairstyling, and for seven MUAHS awards, winning once.

-Morris served as a personal barber-stylist for Eddie Murphy, Anthony Anderson, Lil Nas X, and Alfonso Ribiero.
+Morris has been a personal barber-stylist for Eddie Murphy, Anthony Anderson, Lil Nas X, and Alfonso Ribiero.